 And I may not vibe with his personality, but it’s what carried this whole 10X thang.
 He’s charismatic (to certain people), a somewhat convincing speaker, and a good salesman, albeit one-dimensional.
 When I say he’s good but one-dimensional, I mean dude is doing numbers using his relentless hard-selling approach and only that.
 It ain’t that bad since he’s usually dealing with suckers anyway.
 Not a problem for him at all until that interview with Jordan Belfort.

 I’ve mentioned this before, but I’ll mention it again and again.
 That encounter with the wolf (Jordan) tarnished his rep by a lot .
 Showed how he’s not the hot shot he thinks he is.
 Personally, I know that he’s not, but the way he got exposed publicly is just *chef’s kiss* perfect.
 Sorry (not sorry) Grant, you look CarDONE when you face no suckers.
 Means he looks pathetic and grade A loser when his usual bullsh*tting doesn’t work.

 T’was two years ago.
 The more recent stuff that I find disgusting about him is his untimely support for the equally egotistical Ye.
 Are you really calling a black guy spouting white supremacist BS a misunderstood genius?
-That cray cray making us look like a damn fool and you’re down with that?
+That cray cray making us look like a damn foo’ and you’re down with that?
 FOH.
-Hell, set that racist thing aside and we’re still not calling him genius.
-Not when he’s doxxing his own children just to f*ck with Kim K the baby momma.
+Hell, set that racist thing aside and we’re still not calling him misunderstood.
+Not when he’s doxxing his own children just to f*ck with Kim K.

 Grant has problematic takes and IS problematic, and so are his 10X offers.
 Aside from his Cardone Capital venture, most of them are just mindset training.
 Which I usually don’t mind BTW.
 If that’s your thang and you’ve got extra money for it, then you do you.
 Just remember that mindset is not the only thing you need to get right to build a biz.